jadenScali/noter/README.md

 5. Use the ```samples/cs50_SQL_transcript.txt``` to summarise the sample transcript

-6. Fill out the remaining fields.
+6. Fill out the remaining fields

 7. Note for ```Lecture #``` you can use decimal numbers especially if you want to create multiple summaries for the same transcript